 But an even better strategy is to focus your extra payments on the cards with the highest interest rates.
 With this strategy, you either pay the minimums (or slight more) on three of the four cards, and pay substantially more on the card with the highest interest rate.
 This has the double benefit of reducing your payment timeline and interest payments, and once the card is paid off you can take the money you were applying to that card and apply it to the next card on the list, which will result in paying that card off even faster, and so on.

 If you qualify for a balance transfer credit card, you can also transfer a high-interest credit card debt to a card that offers 0% intro APRs, so you have a year or more to pay down the debt without interest.
 If you can’t qualify for a balance transfer card, look at repairing your credit to help you qualify.
+A reliable credit repair company can help if you don’t have the time to do it on your own.
+Take a look at our credit repair reviews to see if any of the companies would work for you.

 A final strategy to mention is the option of using a debt consolidation loan, or refinancing your debt.
 To be honest, while this is an option, it needs to be treated very carefully and with an abundance of caution.
 Debt consolidation does not pay off your debt — it simply shifts it.
 Many debt consolidation loans extend your loan period out for a longer time, so that the payments seem lower.
 However, the loan comes with an even higher interest rate, and you end up paying more over time.